Pre-auction strategic communication: Appendix: Omitted proofs

+But the same mechanism that excludes bidder $i$ is feasible after $(\bar n_i,m_{-i})$ and yields revenue $R(m_{-i})$.
+Therefore it is optimal after $(\bar n_i,m_{-i})$ as well.
+This establishes \ref{it:runA}.

 We now define the seller's strategy $\tilde\pi$ in the pooled-message game.
-After any profile $(a_i,a_{-i})$ with $a_i\in A_i$ and $m_{-i}\in M_{-i}$, let $\tilde\pi$ coincide with the original equilibrium continuation after $(a_i,m_{-i})$ under $\sigma$.
-After any profile $(\bar n_i,m_{-i})$, let $\tilde\pi$ be: run the posted-price mechanism for bidder $-i$ if and only if the seller ran after $(n,m_{-i})$ for some (hence every) $n\in N_i$ under $\sigma$, and otherwise do not run.
-By \ref{it:pp}--\ref{it:run0}, this strategy is well-defined and yields exactly the same continuation outcome for bidder $-i$ as in the original equilibrium conditional on the event $\{m_i\in N_i\}$, while bidder $i$ is excluded in either representation.
-Since $\tilde\pi$ matches the original continuation after all profiles with $m_i\in A_i$ and matches the original continuation conditional on $\{m_i\in N_i\}$ after profiles with $\bar n_i$, the induced distribution over allocations and payments is identical under $(\tilde\sigma,\tilde\pi)$ and $(\sigma,\pi)$, so the former is an equilibrium and the two are outcome-equivalent.
-Pooling the messages in $N_{-i}$ in an analogous way proves the lemma. \end{proof}
+After any profile $(a_i,m_{-i})$, let $\tilde\pi$ coincide with the original equilibrium continuation after $(a_i,m_{-i})$ under $\sigma$.
+After any profile $(\bar n_i,m_{-i})$, let $\tilde\pi$ run the mechanism described in \ref{it:pp} if the seller ran after $(n_i,m_{-i})$ for some, and hence every, $n_i\in N_i$ under $\sigma$, and otherwise let $\tilde\pi$ take the outside option.
+By \ref{it:pp}--\ref{it:run0}, this strategy is sequentially optimal and yields the same continuation outcome as the original equilibrium conditional on the event $\{m_i\in N_i\}$.

+Since $\tilde\pi$ matches the original continuation after all profiles with $m_i=a_i$ and matches the original continuation conditional on $\{m_i\in N_i\}$ after profiles with $\bar n_i$, the induced distribution over allocations and payments is identical under $(\tilde\sigma,\tilde\pi)$ and $(\sigma,\pi)$.
+Thus the former is an equilibrium and the two are outcome-equivalent.
+Pooling the messages in $N_j$ for each other bidder $j\neq i$ in an analogous way proves the lemma. \end{proof}

+\begin{proof}[Proof of lemma \ref{lem_active_nonactive}.]
+This proof uses the following standard facts about the general Myerson optimal auction when bidders have independent distributions on a connected set.
+Since bidder strategies are monotone, every on-path posterior is the prior conditional on an interval, possibly open at either endpoint.
+For a posterior $G$, let $\bar\phi_G$ denote the (potentially) ironed virtual type function with respect to $G$.
+The Myerson allocation rule maximizes ironed virtual surplus pointwise.